-Website: www.marshall.edu/student-affairs/advocacy

-Location: Memorial Student Center, Suite 2W32

-Hours: 8:00 a.m. - 5:00 p.m.; Walk-in visits or individually

-scheduled appointments are welcome.

-Information: Providing support and guidance for academic and

-personal success; Helping with steps for academic appeals; Providing accountability plans to ensure academic success; We are your one-stop for your overall Marshall Experience.
-Assisting parents & families with resources and questions.
+Website: www.marshall.edu/student-affairs/advocacy Contact: 304-696-6833 Location: Memorial Student Center, Suite 2W31B Hours: 8:00 a.m 5:00 p.m.; Walk-in visits or individually scheduled appointments are welcome.
+Cost: Free Information: Providing support and guidance for academic and personal success; Helping with steps for academic appeals; Providing accountability plans to ensure academic success; We are your one-stop overall, the Office of Advocacy and Support is dedicated to ensuring that you as a student has the support you need to succeed academically and personally, cultivating a safe and encouraging campus environment.